ScottyChung/Wake-SPRK/README.md

+# Caution not yet released!!!
+Some hard-coded values remaining

 # Wake-SPRK
 Inspired by previous work to utilize a 6-DOF stewart platform design using [RSS links][1], this project provides a method to simulate motion to be used with a surgical robotic system.
 The features of this project include: